dev-bootcamp-2019/final-project-reactionhashs/README.md

 Enter [Infura](https://infura.io/), sign up and create a new project.
 Take note of the project ID.

-Create a .env file in the root directory of this project and add environment-specific variables to it, following this example:
+Create a .env file in the root directory of this project and add two variables to it, following this example:

 ```
 MNEMONIC = "Add your Metamask 12 word mnemonic"